 To benefit from HDR10 or Dolby Vision, you’re going to need a few things.
 First stop is your display.
 Whether you’re after a television, a projector, a mobile phone or tablet, it needs to be HDR-compatible.

 LG, Samsung, Sony and Panasonic all have their own HDR TVs - chances are your next 4K TV will support the format.
-Some of the best HDR TVs we've reviewed include the Samsung UE49KS8000, LG OLED55C6V, and Samsung UE55KS9000.
+Some of the best HDR TVs we've reviewed include the Samsung UE49KS8000, LG OLED55B7V, and Sony KD-55A1.

 This is a small point, but don't confuse normal HDR with picture processing modes such as HDR+ or HDR Effect.
 These are modes (used by Samsung and LG respectively) that claim to create HDR-quality images from non-HDR content.

 The next step is to get something to play it on.
-If your HDR film happens to be on a disc, i.e. an Ultra HD Blu-ray, you're going to need an Ultra HD Blu-ray player to play it on.
-Our current favourites are, the Panasonic DMP-UB900, DMP-UB700 and Oppo UDP-203 but Microsoft's Xbox One S also plays 4K Blu-rays and also includes HDR support.
-Sony's PlayStation Slim and PlayStation Pro aren't 4K players but they are compatible with HDR content, including games.
+If your HDR content happens to be on a disc, i.e. an Ultra HD Blu-ray, you're going to need an Ultra HD Blu-ray player to play it on.
+Our current favourites are the Panasonic DMP-UB900, Sony UBP-X800 and Oppo UDP-203, but Microsoft's Xbox One S and the newly-announced Xbox One X also play 4K Blu-rays and include HDR10 support.
+Sony's PlayStation Slim and PlayStation Pro aren't 4K players but they are compatible with HDR10 content, including games.

 Alternatively, perhaps you're streaming HDR content via Netflix or Amazon Prime Video.
 This can be done through a compatible app on your TV or streaming box such as the latest Amazon Fire TV.
 For that, you’ll also need an internet connection with the appropriate bandwidth.
 Both services support HDR10 and Dolby Vision.

-HDR on the Xbox One S and PS4 Pro
+HDR on the Xbox One S, One X and PS4 Pro

-Provided HDR is supported on your TV (and turned on), then your Xbox One S will output HDR video from any compatible source - Ultra HD Blu-ray discs, HDR streaming video and HDR games.
+Provided HDR is supported on your TV (and turned on), then both consoles can output HDR video from any compatible source - Ultra HD Blu-ray discs, HDR streaming services and HDR games.